 Super Bowl Prop Betting Calendar

-A tradition unlike any other — props are king for the Super Bowl.
+A tradition unlike any other — Super Bowl prop bets are king.
 As few as four years ago, prop bets made up about 50% of the total money wagered on the Super Bowl.
-Now they account for more than 70% of the handle.
+Now they account for more than 70% of the handle, especially with the rise in popularity of parlay bets.
 You will be inundated with prop picks and prognostications over the next two weeks.
 Knowing where to look and, more importantly, when to look is a big part of beating your fellow bettors to the latest prop releases.

 You can expect most of the bigger retail brands in the U.S. to release some props to bet along with the game line after the end of the AFC championship.
 These will mostly be game props that are fairly algorithmic based on the game line.
 Things like “Will the score be tied after 0-0?”
 “Will there be a score in the last 2:00 of the game?”
 “Will there be three unanswered scores?”
 Oh, and of course the classic, “Will the coin toss be heads or tails?”